Key insights

 How we can help

-There are many moving parts to consider in this proposed regulation — from the wage index and DSH to GME payment — in addition to how those fit into a larger regulatory and congressional landscape.
+There are many moving parts to consider in this regulation — from the wage index and DSH to GME payment — in addition to how those fit into a larger regulatory and congressional landscape.
 Our hospital and health system team can help you navigate through the changes to help you make strategic financial and operational decisions.
 Reach out today.